kadir572/motohub/README.md

 Create a new user at {ROOT}/public/home/register or log in the provided user at {ROOT}/public/home/login and go to {ROOT}/user/settings to update the user settings or delete the user.
 A confirmation popup window will be displayed to confirm the deletion of the user.

 All of these links can also be accessed via the navigation.

+## Extra Features

+### Filtering

+For the public motorcycles page as well as the CMS page there is an option to filter the items to be shown with a text input.

+### Compare motorcycles

+In the public motorcycles page you have the option to select 2 to 4 motorcycles and compare their specs on another page.

+### Session Timeout

+After 30 min of inactivity the user/admin is automatically logged out and redirected to the corresponding login page.

+### Login Limiter

+After 3 failed login attempts you can not log in for 60 seconds.
+This timer is shared for both user and admin.

+### Password Reset via Email

+It is possible to reset the password via the email with a generated password reset link that will be sent which is valid for 30 min.

 ## Credentials